Home

 Daniel is said also to have marched in the Grand Review before President Andrew Johnson on May 24, 1865, involving more than 100,000 troops of the Grand Army of the Republic.
 He was discharged on June 12, 1865 at Washington, DC.

 The Civil War records of Daniel and brother Norman's briefly are summarized in the 1989 booklet, Civil War Veterans of Athens County, Ohio, authored by Mary L. Bowman and published by the Athens County Historical Society & Museum.
-The work can be found today in the at the Alden Library at Ohio University in Athens
+The work can be found today in the at the Alden Library at Ohio University in Athens.

-Grand Review in Washington, D.C., May 1865
+Grand Review in Washington, D.C., May 1865. - Library of Congress

-The 1866 real estate transaction may have related to the fact that the same month, September 1866, Daniel married Caroline Elizabeth Llewellyn (1846-1924).
+The 1866 real estate transaction may have related to the fact that the same month, September 1866, Daniel married Caroline Elizabeth Lewellyn (1846-1924).
 She was the daughter of Alphena and Ellen Nora (Schmitley) Llewellyn of Scott, OH.
 (Ellen's maiden name also has been given as "Schantley.")
 Officiating at the ceremony was E.R.
 Cooper, a justice of the peace, held in Athens County.

-The Knights were the parents of six children -- Lillie May Walters, Norman W. Knight, James Jasper Knight, Martha Jane Webb, Zeruah Samantha Snyder and Laura Ann Knight.
+The Knights were the parents of six children -- Lillie May Walters, Norman W. Knight, James Jasper "Jap" Knight, Martha Jane Webb, Zeruah Samantha Snyder and Laura Ann Knight.
 They also raised a granddaughter, Evangeline Strasburg.

-Daniel and Caroline and their brood, late 1880s
+Daniel and Caroline and brood, late 1880s

 In the fall of 1867, Daniel lost the tip of his right-hand thumb, crushed by a wheel wood machine.
 A stump of flesh grew around it over time, leaving a stub 1.25 inches long.
-A surgeon's sketch is seen at right.
+A surgeon's sketch is seen here.
 In about 1870, Daniel came down with rheumatism which left him weakened the rest of his life.

 The Knights lived on their farm near Marshfield until 1872.
 That year, on March 18, Daniel sold their 80-acre farm to Hiram F. Porter.
 Around that time, the Knights are believed to have moved to the western part of the state in Scott, Van Wert County.
 Some of his distant Minerd relatives also resided in the Van Wert area at that time, including a first cousin of Daniel's late mother, John Minerd Jr